redox-os/website/content/news/this-month-260331.md

 ## pkgar Compression!

-Wildan Mubarok implemented compression in `pkgar` packages and enabled in the package server, it will help to download and install packages faster by reducing the network stack slowness impact.
+Wildan Mubarok implemented compression in `pkgar` packages and enabled in the package server.
+It will help to download and install packages faster by reducing the network stack slowness impact.

 ## Checksum-based Package Updates and Faster Recipe Push